besmirzanaj/cloudalbania-website/content/posts/2024-04-technitium-ha.md

 ## Introduction

 [Technitium DNS Server](https://technitium.com/dns/) is a really interesting DNS server that you can use in your homelab.
-I have gone from [pi-hole ](https://pi-hole.net/) to [AdGuard Home](https://adguard.com/en/adguard-home/overview.html) and while I really liked the minimalistic design and footprint of AdGuard Home, it had some issues when creating custom DNS records to use in a more advanced homelab scenario.
+I have gone from [pi-hole ](https://pi-hole.net/) to [AdGuard Home](https://adguard.com/en/adguard-home/overview.html) and while I really liked the minimalistic design and footprint of AdGuard Home, it had some issues when creating custom DNS records in a more advanced homelab scenario.
 The main painpoint for me was terraform integration.
 While there are both terraform plugins for [pihole](https://registry.terraform.io/providers/ryanwholey/pihole/latest/docs/resources/dns_record) and [AdGuard Home](https://registry.terraform.io/providers/gmichels/adguard/latest/docs/resources/user_rules) using them gave me stability issues in pihole and never working in AdGuard Home.

 After looking for a new solution I found in a Reddit post about Technitium and that it is an open source authoritative as well as recursive DNS server.
+It can also provide `DHCP` just like the other solutions.

-In this article I am going to install technitium in a docker container as a primary DNS server and on a RaspberryPi as a backup DNS server.
+In this article I am going to install Technitium in a docker container as a primary DNS server ()`dns01.home.arpa`) and on a RaspberryPi as a backup DNS server (`dns02.home.arpa`).
 After settting these up, I will enable a `cron` job on the secondary DNS server to pull and sync the configurations from the primary DNS server periodically to keep them in sync.

+This job will take into account that the imported data is then customized on the destinaition Raspberry PI server such as the `DNS Server Domain` and the `DHCP` server status.
+We do not want a second conflicting `DHCP` server in our local net.
+I opted to manually enable the `DHCP` server on the second server in case of primary server failure.

 ## Prerequisites for Technitium DNS

 Any recent OS should work.
 I am focusing on Linux systems in this article.
 Make sure to install `gzip` and `tar` beforehand as the installer script requires these packages.

-You can install it as a systemd daemon (on a VM or a raspberrypi) or use the provided [`docker-compose.yml`](https://github.com/TechnitiumSoftware/DnsServer/blob/master/docker-compose.yml) file.
+You can install it as a `systemd` daemon (on a VM or a Raspberry PI) or run in a docker container with the the provided [docker-compose.yml](https://github.com/TechnitiumSoftware/DnsServer/blob/master/docker-compose.yml) file.
 To use `docker` and `docker-compose` (or `podman`) you need to [install](https://docs.docker.com/engine/install/) them first ([docker-compose install document](https://docs.docker.com/compose/install/linux/)).

 ## Technitium installation procedure

-For the sake of the examples, let's assume the primary server has an IP address `192.168.100.5` and hostname `dns01.home.arpa` and the secondary server (our raspberrypi) has an IP address `192.168.100.6` and hostname `dns02.home.arpa`.
+In this article I am defining a primary server with an IP address `192.168.100.5` and hostname `dns01.home.arpa` and the secondary server (our Raspberry PI) with an IP address `192.168.100.6` and hostname `dns02.home.arpa`.

-NOTE: this article will not describe how to configure technitium.
+NOTE: This article will not describe [how to configure Technitium](https://technitium.com/dns/help.html), rather than get the neccessary information from the GUI, such as the admin API token.

 ### On the docker host